go-godo/godo/README.md

 are frequently used in tasks.
 Moreover, Gosu tracks the PID of the `Start()` async function to restart an application gracefully.

-    // Run a bash string script and capture its output.
+Run a bash string.
+Can be multine line with continutation.

     Bash(`
-        echo -n foobar
+        echo -n $USERj
         echo some really long \
             command
     `)

-    // Runs a command and captures its output.
+Run a bash string script and capture its output.

-    Run(command, options...)
-        // capture output of shell command
-        output, _ := Run(`bash -c "echo -n $HOME")
+    output, err := BashOutput(`echo -n $USER`)

-        // run main executable inside of cmd/app and set environment var FOO Run("main", &Cmd{Wd: "cmd/app", Env: []string{"FOO=bar"})
+Run main executable inside of cmd/app and set environment var FOO

+    Run("main", &Cmd{Wd: "cmd/app", Env: []string{"FOO=bar"})

+Run and capture output

+    output, err := RunOutput('whoami')

-    // Start an async command.
-If executable has suffix ".go" then it will
-    // be "go install"ed then executed.
+Start an async command.
+If executable has suffix ".go" then it will be "go install"ed then executed.
 Use this for watching a server task.

-    Start(command, options...)
+    Start("main.go", &Cmd{Wd: "cmd/app")